ryannguyen94/CUDA_project_PC/README.txt

 The code project is created based on the donkeycar open-source project. https://github.com/wroscoe/donkey/

+This repo includes the code that lives on the PC to training data, product the model and sync it back to the car.
+The code for the raspberry pi on the car can be found on this repo: https://github.com/ryannguyen94/CUDA_project

 Things that are modified/added to fit our design:
   The machine learning algoritm:
     2D convolution neural network layer structure